Best Dyson alternatives 2024: we've tested 36 alternatives that are $100s cheaper and these are the top 9 to consider

 Cord Length

 How many plugs you have and how willing you are to switch around will affect the length of the cord.
 Generally, vacuums which have cords between 25 and 30 feet are fine to use without frustration.
-If you don’t want to deal with cords at all, then go for cordless.
+If you don’t want to deal with cords at all, go cordless.

 Run Time

-If you read cord length and decided that cords aren’t for you, then you’ll need to consider cordless designs.
+If you read 'cord length' and decided that cords aren’t for you, then you’ll need to consider cordless designs.
 After testing, we have decided that 45 to 60 minutes is an adequate amount of time for cleaning.
 Runtime depends on power and what you’re doing.
 Often, more powerful vacuums will be more expensive.

 Extra Features